 Harmony support: You can use a joystick connected to a QuadTari to navigate the Harmony menu with one caveat; you must use a joystick hooked up to port 3.
 Once the game starts, you can then use the joystick hooked up to port 1 as normal.
 The reason is that the Harmony software supports both joysticks and paddles to navigate; it would appear that the reading of the joystick port is being done while DUMPPORTS is enabled (reading the paddles) so the QT activates joystick ports 3 and 4.
 Perhaps the Harmony team will modify the BIOS at some point to read the joystick ports with DUMPPORTS low which would fix the issue; until then there is a workaround.

-The following games have QuadTari support for using 4 joysticks:
+The following games have QuadTari support for 4 (or more) players:

 The following games have other QuadTari support: (ie 2 joysticks plus an AtariVox, or other configurations)